-Szentendre ('St Andrew') is the southern gateway to the Danube Bend but has none of the imperial history or drama of Visegrád or Esztergom.
-As an art colony turned lucrative tourist centre and easily accessible from Budapest just 19km south, Szentendre strikes many travellers as a little too 'cute', and is crowded and relatively expensive most of the year.
-Still, it's an easy train trip from the capital, and the town's dozens of art museums, galleries and churches are well worth the trip.
-Just try to avoid it at weekends in summer.
+Szentendre ('St Andrew' in Hungarian) is the southern gateway to the Danube Bend but has none of the imperial history or drama of Visegrád or Esztergom.
+As an art colony turned lucrative tourist centre, Szentendre strikes many travellers as a little too 'cute', and it is rammed with visitors most of the year.
+Still, it's an easy train trip from the capital 19km away, and the town's dozens of art museums, galleries and churches are well worth the trip.
+Just try to avoid visiting on weekends in summer.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Szentendre.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Szentendre.